IIT Delhi Iris Database (Version 1.0)

 Brief Description

 The IIT Delhi Iris Database mainly consists of the iris images collected from the students and staff at IIT Delhi, New Delhi, India.
-This database has been acquired in Biometrics Research Laboratory during Jan - July 2007 (still in progress) using JIRIS, JPC1000, digital CMOS camera [2].
+This database has been acquired in Biometrics Research Laboratory during Jan - July 2007 using JIRIS, JPC1000, digital CMOS camera [2].
 The image acquisition program was written to acquire and save these images in bitmap format and is also freely available on request.
-The currently available database is from 224 users, all the images are in bitmap (*.bmp) format.
-All the subjects in the database are in the age group 14-55 years comprising of 176 males and 48 females.
-The database of 1120 images is organized into 224 different folders each associated with the integer identification/number.
+The currently available database is from 218 different subjects, all the images are in bitmap (*.bmp) format.
+All the subjects in the database are in the age group 14-55 years comprising of 175 males and 43 females.
+The database of 2180 images is organized into 218 different folders each associated with the integer identification/number.
 The resolution of these images is 320 ´ 240 pixels and all these images were acquired in the indoor environment.

 Sample Images

-The entire database is being made available as it was acquired (none of the images have been removed) with the varying image quality.
+The entire database is being made available as it was acquired with the varying image quality.
 The sample images from this database are reproduced in the following image set.

 Download and Copyright